 APPLICATION REVIEW AND INTERVIEWS

-Applicants for the USTA Board of Directors and Nominating Committee will be notified as soon as possible after the conclusion of the 2012 US Open.
-All candidates who are interviewed will receive a phone call.
+Applicants selected for the 2017-18 slate for the USTA Board of Directors and Nominating Committee will be notified as soon as possible after the conclusion of the 2016 US Open.
+All candidates who are interviewed will receive a phone call notification.
+The proposed slate will be forwarded to the USTA secretary in accordance with USTA Bylaws.

 CHARACTERISTICS OF SUCCESSFUL CANDIDATES

 Nominating Committee decisions are based on many factors.
 The Nominating Committee will be looking for directors and nominating committee members who can shape the future of the USTA.
-Our board selection process aims to create a team that in combination possesses the full complement of skills necessary to fulfill the USTA’s mission and goals.
+Our board selection process is designed to create a team that, in combination, possesses the full complement of skills necessary to fulfill the USTA’s mission, strategic priorities and goals.

 The responsibilities of the USTA Board of Directors include: